adeyemijohn/nodeandexpressjs/_posts/blog/2015-02-19-Understanding-Data-Formats.md

 ---

 # Common Data-Viz Formats
 Data Visualization via computers means that you take some existing data and use a computer to process the information that you have gathered.
 In order to create visualizations, the data has to be converted (or parsed) into a format that is easy for computers to understand.
-There are many formats available, but some are better than other depending on what you're using to process.
-Lets take a look at some of our options.
+There are many formats available, but some are better than others depending on what you're using to process.
+Let's take a look at some of our options.

 ## Microsoft Excel
 ![Microsoft Excel](http://i.imgur.com/qeKvuau.png)
 The most common format that people will use to process and sometimes visualize data is Microsoft Excel.
 Developed by Microsoft for Macintosh computers in 1988.
 Microsoft Excel is one of the most popular office productivity applications used in offices throughout the world.

 Each version of Excel by default uses a proprietary format that although ubiquitous, is not compatible with other software.
 However, the program is so popular that it has become a standard for delivering data in many places.
 Excel does allow you export in more common formats like CSV (comma separated Values), Tab Delimited Text, XML and even has options to save as web pages.
-However because of the complexity of the application and it's use as a presentation tool, some of these exports produce files that can be complex and tough for computers to parse.
+However because of the complexity of the application and its use as a presentation tool, some of these exports produce files that can be complex and tough for computers to parse.

 ### Advantages
 - Ubiquitous